Luzifer/archrepo/README.md

 - Adjust the `Makefile` as you need different `download` and `upload` targets
 - Create an empty database `tar -cJf repo/luzifer.db.tar.xz -T /dev/null` (adjust the filename)
 - Put the public key for your repo into `repo/luzifer.asc` (filename should match the database, makes it easier to find)
-- Set up your `aur-packages` and `repo-urls` package lists
-  - `aur-packages` contains just names of AUR packages (no comments or other stuff!)
-  - `repo-urls` contains one git repository URL per line (comments allowed)
+- Set up your `repo-urls` package list: it contains one git repository URL per line (comments allowed)
 - Provide a docker daemon and all tools listed in the `check_tools` target of the `Makefile`

 Afterwards you should be good to just `make` your first build.
 Depending on the number of packages you selected to be in your repo you might go and fetch dinner while it builds.